-Some parameters are identical for all network links, i.e. the Maximum Transmission Unit (MTU) is 1,500 bytes and the latency of links is 10 milliseconds.
+Some parameters are identical for all network links, i.e. the maximum transmission unit is 1500 bytes and the latency of links is 10 ms.

-Users.
-We simulated 200 users in total, where each resource is assigned a certain number of users as depicted in Table II.
-The users arrive with a Poisson distribution; four random users start to submit their jobs every approx. 5 minutes.
+Users: We simulated 200 users in total, where each resource is assigned a certain number of users as depicted in Table II.
+The users arrive with a Poisson distribution; four random users start to submit their jobs approximately every 5 min.
 Each user has between 20 and 40 jobs.

-Files.
-For this experiment we defined 2,000 files.
-The average file size is 1GB and the file size follows a power-law (Pareto) distribution, which is reported to model a realistic file size distribution [28].
-At the beginning of the experiment all master files are placed on the CERN storage.
+Files: For this experiment we defined 2000 files.
+The average file size is 1 GB and the file size follows a power-law (Pareto) distribution, which is reported to model a realistic file size distribution [28].
+At the beginning of the experiment, all master files are placed on the CERN storage.
 Then copies of the files will be replicated among resources as required during run-time.

-Replication Strategy.
-In this simulation, each Replica Manager (RM) of a resource uses the same strategy, i.e. to delete the least-frequently used replicas when the storage limit capacity for storing new ones is full.
-However, master files on CERN can not be deleted nor modified during the experiment.
+Replication strategy: In this simulation, each RM of a resource uses the same strategy, i.e. to delete the least-frequently used replicas when the storage limit capacity for storing new ones is full.
+However, master files on CERN cannot be deleted or modified during the experiment.
 This is due to insufficient storage size in other resources to store all of these replicas.

-Data-intensive Jobs.
-For this experiment, we created 500 types of data-intensive jobs.
+Data-intensive jobs: For this experiment, we created 500 types of data-intensive jobs.
 Each job requires between 2 and 9 files to be executed.
-To model a realistic access the required files are chosen with another power-law distribution, a Zipf-like distribution [29].
-This means that the i-th most popular file is chosen with a probability of in our case $\alpha = 0.6$.
-The execution size for each job is approximately 84000 kMI \pm 30%, which is around 20 minutes if it is run on the CERN resource.
+To model a realistic access, the required files are chosen with another power-law distribution, a Zipf-like distribution [29].
+This means that the ith most popular file is chosen with a probability of in our case $\alpha = 0.6$.
+The execution size for each job is approximately 84 000 kMI \pm 30%, which is around 20 min if it is run on the CERN resource.

-$$\frac{1}{i^{\alpha}}$$
+$\frac{1}{i^{\alpha}}$

 GridSim already has the ability to schedule compute-intensive jobs, which are represented by a Gridlet class.
 Therefore, we extended this class and implemented a DataGridlet class to represent a data-intensive job.
-As a result, each data-intensive job has a certain execution size (expressed in Millions Instructions - MI) and requires a list of files that are needed for execution.
-This execution size (in MI) will be used by a resource to determine how much simulation time are required.
+As a result, each data-intensive job has a certain execution size (expressed in million instructions-MI) and requires a list of files that are needed for execution.
+This execution size (in MI) will be used by a resource to determine how much simulation time is required.

-Workload Simulation.
-Grid resources are shared by other (i.e. non-grid) types of application and jobs.
+Workload simulation: Grid resources are shared by other (i.e. non-grid) types of application and jobs.
 To include this factor into our simulation, we added a simulation of a realistic workload on a subset of resources.
 GridSim makes it possible to simulate realistic workloads.
-Hence, we took 3 workload logs from the Parallel Workload Archive [30] of the DAS2 5-Cluster Grid in this experiment.
-Since the workload logs are several months long, we took only one day from each log and simulated it on CERN, RAL and Bologna.
+Hence, we took three workload logs from the parallel workload archive [30] of the DAS2 5-Cluster Grid in this experiment.
+Since the workload logs are several months long, we took only one day from each log and simulated it on CERN, RAL, and Bologna.

 5.2.
-Simulation Results
+Simulation results

-Replica Catalog Model Test.
-In this test, we compare how well a centralized RC model performs in comparison to a hierarchical one as used in the LHC experiment.
-We use the same configuration as mentioned earlier with the only difference is the RC model.
+RC model test: In this test, we compare how well a centralized RC model performs in comparison with a hierarchical one as used in the LHC experiment.
+We use the same configuration as mentioned earlier with the RC model being the only difference.